-All QETTLE taps need a cold water supply of between 1.5 - 5 bar.
-For most properties, water pressure is typically between 1.5 - 5 bar (it’s usually around 3).
-In a few cases, where water pressure is greater than 5, a valve must be fitted to reduce the pressure.
+The water pressure of most properties is typically between 1.5 - 5 bar (it’s usually around 3).
+In a few cases, where water pressure is greater than 5, a pressure reducing valve must be fitted to reduce the pressure.

 If you’re unsure what your water pressure is, knowing what type of plumbing system your home has will help.

-High pressure systems usually generate enough water pressure for our taps.
+1. High Pressure Systems usually generate enough water pressure for our taps.

 If you want to measure your water pressure you’ll need to measure both hot and cold for the QETTLE Original and just the cold for the QETTLE Mini.
 To test your mains water pressure, you’ll need a water pressure gauge.
 Gauges are widely available from online retailers such as Amazon and shouldn’t cost more than £10.00.